ranjitranbhor/PatCID/README.md

 # PatCID

 This is the repository for [PatCID: an open-access dataset of chemical structures in patent documents](https://www.nature.com/articles/s41467-024-50779-y).
+PatCID is a dataset of molecules linked to the patent document displaying them.

 ![MolGrapher](assets/introduction.png)